Types of Nursing Degrees and Levels Explained | A Beginners Guide to Your Nursing Career

 What could you earn?

-The pay of a nurse with an MSN depends largely on where they are employed.
-According to the BLS, the annual median wage for nurse practitioners, nurse midwives, and nurse anesthetists in 2019 was $115,800.
-Those in the top 90th percentile earned over $184,180, and those in the lowest 10th percentile earned $82,460.
+The salary of a nurse with an MSN greatly depends on their place of employment.
+According to the BLS, nurse practitioners, nurse midwives, and nurse anesthetists had an annual median wage of $129,480 in May 2023.
+Those in the top 90th percentile earned over $211,820, while those in the lowest 10th percentile earned $95,530.

 Joint Master’s Degree in Nursing

-Some schools may offer a joint master’s degree in nursing programs that pair an MSN with a master’s degree in another field, such as business or health administration.
-Nurses who are interested in administrative roles rather than clinical roles may find this path helpful.
+Certain schools may provide joint master’s degree programs in nursing, which combine an MSN with a master’s degree in another field, like business or health administration.
+This option could be beneficial for nurses who aspire to take on administrative positions rather than clinical roles.

 Who is it for?

-Nurses who want to work in policy making, community health groups, administration, or management may wish to consider a joint master’s degree in nursing program.
-It may save time, as some courses may overlap, while helping the nurse earn more than one credential.
+For nurses interested in pursuing careers in policy making, community health groups, administration, or management, a joint master’s degree in nursing program could be a valuable option.
+This type of program can save time, as certain courses may overlap, while also enabling the nurse to earn multiple credentials simultaneously.

 Length of Time